 A big welcome back to Shout-out Saturday

-Happy Saturday to to you wherever you are in the world.
+Happy Saturday to to you!

-It’s time to share some favourites.
+It’s time to share some of your favourites with us.

 A shout-out is a short public acknowledgement of someone or something, especially by name.
 It’s usually to recognise someone in appreciation of them or something they did.

 So let’s get on with shout-out #2 for the year – so much to share, so little time!

 This New Zealand ad about travelling under the ‘social influence is so funny!
 I know I’m guilty of some of these things, are you?
 Watch the clip below and tell me you laughed too:

 I have bought a few pairs of these goodr lightweight and fun sunglasses, mainly for riding and running.
 They’re reasonably priced, light, colourful and fun, but after I had a few issues I contacted the company asking for suggestions.
 They were great to deal with and sent me these Pineapple Pain Killers as replacements.
 Aren’t they cool??